j9t/little-books/manuscript/html-css-coding-guidelines.md

 It’s tempting to address styling differences over user agent detection or special CSS filters, workarounds, and hacks.
 Both approaches should be considered as a last resort in order to achieve and maintain an efficient and manageable code base.
 Put another way, giving detection and hacks a free pass will hurt projects in the long run as projects tend to take the way of least resistance.
 That is, allowing and making it easy to use detection and hacks means using detection and hacks more frequently—and more frequently is too frequently.

-Use Functional or Generic ID and Class Names
+#### Use Functional or Generic ID and Class Names

 Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.

 Names that are specific and reflect the purpose of the element should be preferred, as these are most understandable and the least likely to change.

-Generic names are simply a fallback for elements that have no particular or no meaning different from their siblings.
+Generic names are a fallback for elements that have no particular or no meaning different from their siblings.
 They are typically needed as “helpers.”

 Using functional or generic names reduces the probability of unnecessary document or template changes.